codesinger/shu/doc/shu-manual.md

 This manual contains detailed information on all of the function, macro, variable, and constant definitions in this repository.

+This is Version 1.0 of the shu elisp repository.

-What is lacks are detailed scenarios and work flows.
+What this document lacks lacks are detailed scenarios and work flows.
 The reader might well say that this is an interesting collection of parts, and then go on to ask how to use it.
 How does one use all of these things in a coherent manner?

 I hope to address that in the near future.